MarkM-dev/Previews-client/readme.md

 - Predictions started and Predictions results notifications when you don't know it's happening (for example if your chat is closed or you are not in the tab or browser).
 - Auto page refresh when the main twitch player gets an error (#1000, #2000, #4000).
 - Full screen with chat.
-- Chrome only - Picture In Picture via the button under the viewcount in the list (when in video mode).
+- Chrome & Opera only - Picture In Picture via the button under the viewcount in the list (when in video mode).
 - Also supports inverted twitch layout (when chat is on the left and streamers on the right).
 <br/>

 ## How to use:
-1. **Add the extension to chrome/firefox.**
+1. **Add the extension to your browser.**
     - If you already have a twitch tab opened - refresh it.

 2. **Hover your mouse over a streamer on the navigation sidebar or in a twitch directory.**